 Learning Download: How to Grow Blueberries

 Fresh blueberries are a summer staple in many gardener’s homes.
-Blueberries can be used for jams, making muffins or eating raw.
+Fresh blueberries can be used for jams, making muffins or eating raw.

-Fertilizer: Apply fertilizer for the first time one month after planting, using 1/2 ounce of a 10-10-10 fertilizer applied about 6 inches form the crown of the plant.
+Apply fertilizer for the first time one month after planting, using 1/2 ounce of a 10-10-10 fertilizer applied about 6 inches from the crown of the plant.